 It should be noted that Greek can sometimes be taught to motivated pupils; the structure of the course is very similar to Latin.

 It is possible to do either Latin or Classics at A level.
-Each of these courses still has an AS exam at the end of the first year.

 In recent years all pupils studying Latin have been to the Roman Baths, and several have been to lectures and other Classical occasions in Bath.